Leonardo Conti: Early life

-Conti was born to a Swiss Italian father, Silvio, and a German mother, Nanna Pauli; his mother later became the Reich Midwifery Leader in Nazi Germany.
+Conti was born on 24 August 1900 in Lugano, in the Swiss canton of Ticino, to a Swiss Italian father, Silvio Conti, and a German mother, Nanna Pauli, who later became the Reich Midwifery Leader in Nazi Germany.
+His father was a postal worker hailing from Monteggio.
+Conti's parents divorced in 1903.
 He attended elementary school in Switzerland and the Friedrich Wilhelm Gymnasium in Berlin.
 In the summer of 1918, he volunteered for military service in the First World War with the Imperial German Army's 54th Field Artillery Regiment in Küstrin (today, Kostrzyn nad Odrą).
 However, he did not see any combat before the war ended in November.

 Returning to school, Conti then studied medicine at the Humboldt University of Berlin and the University of Erlangen–Nuremberg.
 He was active in the national student movement and in right-wing politics.
 He became involved in the völkisch movement and co-founded the antisemitic combat association, Deutscher Volksbund.
 He took part in the Kapp Putsch in 1920 as a member of the Marinebrigade Ehrhardt.
 After it was disbanded in May 1922, he followed its leader Hermann Ehrhardt into the ultra-nationalist and antisemitic terrorist organization Organisation Consul.
 After this organization was banned by the government in July 1922, Conti enrolled in the Viking League, another right-wing group committed to the overthrow of the Weimar Republic.
 He was also involved with the Deutschvölkischer Schutz- und Trutzbund, the largest and most active antisemitic organization in Germany.
 He passed his state medical examinations in November 1923 and joined the Sturmabteilung (SA) in Erlangen that year, becoming their first physician in Berlin.
 He obtained his license to practice medicine in 1925 and moved to Munich where he worked as a general practitioner and a paediatrician.